sigp/lighthouse/book/src/help_bn.md

             Set the value of the Access-Control-Allow-Origin response HTTP header.
 Use * to allow any origin (not recommended in production).
 If no value is supplied, the CORS allowed origin is set to the listen address of this server (e.g., http://localhost:5052).
-        --http-port <PORT>
+        --http-duplicate-block-status <STATUS_CODE>
+            Status code to send when a block that is already known is POSTed to the HTTP API. [default: 202]

+        --http-enable-beacon-processor <BOOLEAN>
+            The beacon processor is a scheduler which provides quality-of-service and DoS protection.
+When set to "true", HTTP API requests will be queued and scheduled alongside other tasks.
+When set to "false", HTTP API responses will be executed immediately. [default: true] --http-port <PORT>
             Set the listen TCP port for the RESTful HTTP API server. [default: 5052]

         --http-spec-fork <FORK>
             Serve the spec for a specific hard fork on /eth/v1/config/spec.
 It should not be necessary to set this flag.

-        --http-tls-cert <http-tls-cert>
+        --http-sse-capacity-multiplier <N>
+            Multiplier to apply to the length of HTTP server-sent-event (SSE) channels.
+Increasing this value can prevent messages from being dropped. [default: 1] --http-tls-cert <http-tls-cert>
             The path of the certificate to be used when serving the HTTP API server over TLS.